 Submit proposals to the Asian Studies Center for review by the Center's Advisory Committee.
 Successful applicants will be required to submit a written report on program activities and outcomes upon completion of the program.
 For more information, contact us.

 The Asian Studies Center is entrusted with the management of the Dr. Delia Koo Endowment.
-Center-affiliated faculty are eligible to submit applications for teaching, research, or outreach.
-Conference funding is also available for faculty.
-Applications will be accepted and reviewed on a rolling basis.
+Center-affiliated faculty are eligible to submit applications for teaching, research, or outreach, applications will be accepting on a quarterly basis.
+Conference funding is also available for faculty, applications will be accepted and reviewed on a rolling basis.

 The goals of the Koo Endowment are: